 Split-Dollar Life Insurance.
-The Compensation Agreement requires the Company to provide and maintain insurance protection under the Company's Split-Dollar Life Insurance Plan for the Chief Executive Officer and his spouse in an amount which represented a total net after-tax cost to the Compensation Agreement.
+The Compensation Agreement requires the Company to provide and maintain insurance protection under the Company's Split-Dollar Life Insurance Plan for the Chief Executive Officer and his spouse in an amount which represented a total net after-tax cost to the Company of approximately \$6.6 million at the time of implementation of the Compensation Agreement.
 Under the Split-Dollar Life Insurance Plan generally, the Company pays a portion of the annual premiums for joint-and-survivor life insurance policies for certain senior executive officers, and upon payment of the policies at death (or in the case of the Chief Executive Officer, of him and his spouse), the Company recovers all of the cumulative premiums previously paid by the Company for the whole-life portion of such policies.
-The Company will also continue to pay the Chief Executive Officer an annual cash bonus in an amount equal to the portion of the annual premium for such life insurance Plan, i.e., the portion of the premium representing the cost of term insurance; in addition, for the insurance required to be maintained under the Compensation Agreement the Company will increase the bonus by an amount sufficient to pay any income tax liability incurred in connection with payment of the bonus (collectively, the "Split-Dollar Bonus").
+The Company will also continue to pay the Chief Executive Officer an annual cash bonus in an amount equal to the portion of the annual premium for such life insurance protection that he is required to pay under the Split-Dollar Life Insurance Plan, i.e., the portion of the premium representing the cost of term insurance; in addition, for the insurance required to be maintained under the Compensation Agreement the Company will increase the bonus by an amount sufficient to pay any income tax liability incurred in connection with payment of the bonus (collectively, the "Split-Dollar Bonus").